vitessio/website/content/en/docs/21.0/reference/features/vtgate-buffering.md

   buffer again.
 The purpose of this setting is to avoid consecutive fail over events where vtgate may be buffering, but never purging the buffer.

-## Types of queries that can be buffered
+## Types of Queries That Can Be Buffered

  * Only requests to tablets of type `PRIMARY` are buffered.
 In-flight requests to a `REPLICA` in the process of transitioning to `PRIMARY` because of a PRS should be unaffected, and do not require buffering.

-## What happens during a PlannedReparentShard with Buffering
+## What Happens During a PlannedReparentShard with Buffering

 Fundamentally Vitess will: